 What do a pillow, a hammer, and a gun have in common?
 They can all be used to injure or kill someone.
-Does this mean that these items (and all items that can harm) are weapons?
+Does this mean that these items are weapons?
+Which also raises the question, "can anything be used as a weapon?"
 Let’s examine the legal definition used in Colorado law.

 Legal Definition of a Weapon

 Under Colorado law, a “deadly weapon” refers to two categories:

 - A firearm, whether loaded or unloaded; or